Tube vs Pipe: A Comprehensive Article to Tell the Difference

 The Difference is in the details

-Regardless of how similar they appear, tube and pipe have dramatically different functions.
+Regardless of how similar they appear, tubes and pipes have dramatically different functions.
 The primary differences between the two are their uses, and how they are measured.
 This is why we use the different words to describe pipe cutting and tube expanders.